thoughtbot/factory_bot/docs/src/associations/build-strategies.md

 # Build strategies

-In factory\_bot 5, associations default to using the same build strategy as their parent object:
+Associations default to using the same build strategy as their parent object:

 ```ruby
 FactoryBot.define do